Black eyed peas curry – this delicious one pot Caribbean style curry is so flavoursome and prepare to make in batches and serving on busy weeknights.

 Black eyed peas curry in an instant pot

-Switch your instant pot on and select the sautee button (normal).
+Switch your instant pot on and select the saute button (normal).

-Proceed to sautee the base ingredients – onion, garlic, scallion and ginger for one minutes.
-Then fold in your choped tomato, curry powder and bell peppers.
+Proceed to saute the base ingredients – onion, garlic, scallion and ginger for one minutes.
+Then fold in your bell peppers and spices.

-Finally mix in the thyme, scotch bonnet, coriander and coconut milk.
+Finally mix in the black eyed peas, tomatoes, thyme, scotch bonnet and coconut milk.

 Turn the sautee option off, put the lid on and lock your instant pot then turn the valve knob to sealing.

-Set the pot to manually cook for 20 minutes on high pressure
+Set the pot to stew cook for 30 minutes on high pressure

 Once the timer is up, leave the pot to release some pressure for a few minutes before turning the valve position to venting to release the rest of the pressure.